 Rewards are a crucial part of the NHGS behaviour system.
-However, the emphasis on praise is in developing an individual's intrinsic motivation and self-esteem.
-Rewards should be used to celebrate student mastery and support of others.
+However, the emphasis on praise is to develop an individual's intrinsic motivation and self esteem.
+Rewards are used to celebrate student mastery and support of others.

 Ripple effect Achievement diagram